Combat and Operational Stress Reactions

 • Killing of combatants

-• Witnessing the death of an individual
+• Witnessing a death

 • Death of another unit member

-• Injury resulting in the loss of a limb
+• Loss of a limb

 Operational Stress Reactions

 OSRs are expected temporary behavioral, cognitive, emotional, and physical changes resulting from the experiences or consequences of repeated exposure to a single stressor, or multiple stressors, in combat or non-combat operational settings.
-Examples of operational stressors include:

 Some of the operational stress reactions a service member may experience include anxiety or fear; attention, concentration, or memory deficits; burnout, emotional exhaustion, or being disengaged; depressed mood, sadness, helplessness, or grief; difficulty falling or staying asleep; frustration, irritability, or anger; and PTSD symptoms.